North Kildonan

-North Kildonan is a city ward located in northern Winnipeg, Manitoba, Canada.
-Formerly an independent municipality, North Kildonan was amalgamated into the City of Winnipeg in 1972 as part of the Unicity restructuring.
-As of the 2016 Canadian Census, the ward had a population of 44,664 residents.
+North Kildonan is a suburban neighborhood and city ward in northeastern Winnipeg, Manitoba, Canada.
+Formerly an independent municipality, it was amalgamated into the City of Winnipeg in 1972 as part of the Unicity restructuring.
+According to the 2016 Canadian census, the ward had a population of 44,664.

 History

-What is now North Kildonan was originally part of the Rural Municipality of Kildonan.
-In 1914, the rural municipality was divided into the Rural Municipalities of West Kildonan and East Kildonan.
+Present-day North Kildonan was originally part of the rural municipality (RM) of Kildonan.
+In 1914, the area was divided into the RMs of West Kildonan and East Kildonan.

-The East Kildonan community at the time, however, was at odds regarding the area's future: people in the southern part were interested in development, and favoured investing heavily to expand civic services; the north, on the other hand, was a rural enclave of just 1000 people, with many of its farms dating back to the Selkirk Settler period.
+During this period, a divergence in priorities emerged within the East Kildonan community.
+Residents in the urbanized southern section favored significant investment in development and the expansion of civic services.
+Conversely, the north remained a rural enclave of approximately 1,000 people, with many farms dating back to the Selkirk Settler period.
+Seeking to maintain their agricultural character, the northern residents petitioned the provincial government for separation.
+This resulted in the incorporation of the Rural Municipality of North Kildonan on January 1, 1925.
+Upon incorporation, the new municipality assumed nearly $100,000 in debt, which was fully retired by 1946.

-With the north seeking to split off, a petition to the provincial government called for the further division of East Kildonan.
-As a result, on 1 January 1925, the northern portion was incorporated as the Rural Municipality of North Kildonan.
-Following the split, North Kildonan was forced to assume nearly $100,000 in debt, which the municipal council assured would not be paid off through borrowing money from banks.
-The debt was paid off in 1946.

-In 1927 and 1928, a parcel of 20 acres of land was assembled near present-day Edison Avenue and Henderson Highway, which was subdivided into 21 lots and marketed to Mennonite settlers.
-Most of the buyers were chicken farmers and commercial gardeners.
+In 1927–1928, land near present-day Edison Avenue and Henderson Highway was sold to Mennonite settlers, mainly chicken farmers and gardeners.

 Following the Second World War, suburban expansion led to development in North Kildonan, bringing new housing, roads, and schools.

 In 1969, North Kildonan had three wards.
-It elected a mayor and four councillors.
+It elected a mayor and four counselors.

+Map showing the former boundaries of the R.M. of North Kildonan.

-In 1972, North Kildonan was amalgamated with the City of Winnipeg, along with the other Kildonans and several other municipalities, bringing Winnipeg to its current size.
+In 1972, North Kildonan was amalgamated with the City of Winnipeg, along with the other "Kildonans" and several other municipalities, bringing Winnipeg to its current size.